ssk-d/fireflutter/README.md

 #### Security Rules Testing

+This is optional.

-- If you wish to test Firestore security rules, you may do so with the following command.
+If you wish to test Firestore security rules, you may do so with the following command.

 Run Firebase emualtor first.